toolisticon/FluApiGen/README.md

 ### Defining Closing Commands
 Closing commands can be defined by defining static inner classes annotated with the _FluentApiCommand_ annotation.
-A command class must contain exactly one static method which takes the backing bean as a parameter.
+A command class must contain exactly one static method which takes the backing bean as the only parameter.

 It's later possible to link a fluent api method to a closing command.
 The fluent api method call will then be forwarded to the closing command.